Kruhlmann/dotfiles/README.md

 ./setup
 ```

-Backups of the following files are stored in the [back](back) folder:
+Backups of included files are stored in the [back](back) folder corresponding

-* ~/.bashrc
+to their path from `$HOME` (`~/.config/nvim/init.vim` is saved under
-* ~/.profile
+`./back/.config/nvim/init.vim`).

-* ~/.bash\_aliases
+After the setup has concluded you can simply edit the files in the repository
-* ~/.config/nvim/init.vim
+directory as all configuration files are created as symbolic links pointing

-After the setup has concluded you can simply edit the files in the repository directory as all configuration files are created as symbolic links pointing to the files in this folder.
+to the files in this folder.